3 Things to Do Right After You Are Diagnosed with Bladder Cancer

 These are the cutting-edge cancer treatment centers in the country.
 They have an entire department devoted solely to urologic oncology with specialists that treat a lot of bladder cancer.
 You can find one near you here.

 You want an opinion from one of these centers.
 These doctors are experts in bladder cancer and are familiar with cutting-edge research.
 And the bladder cancer research landscape has evolved rapidly.
 Even if it is not close to your home, you can still get an opinion and the recommended treatment could potentially be provided by a doctor closer to your home.

 Getting a second opinion is worth it

 It will likely be a pain and a hassle to arrange such an opinion.
 It will likely cost you time and money.
 But it is worth it.
 This is your life and you have been told you have cancer.
 You want the best experts giving you their best advice on how to save your life.

-Don’t get caught up about the idea that getting a second opinion is somehow offensive to your doctor.
-It’s not.
+Don't get caught up about the idea that getting a second opinion is somehow offensive to your doctor.
+It's not.
 This is your life and well-being hanging in the balance.
 Doctors understand the desire for second opinions.
-Any doctor who does not is not a doctor I would want treating me.
+Any doctor who does not respect your need for a second opinion is not a doctor I would want treating me.